-\begin{example} The \<housesearch> environment can be represented by a graph, as illustrated in \fig\ref{fig:gsearch}.
-At every time-step each agent can stay in the current room or move to a next one.
-The location of an agent~$i$ at time step $t$ is denoted $l_{i}^{t}$ and that of the target is denoted $l_{target}^{t}$.
-The actions (movements) of each agent have a specific cost $c_{i}(l_{i},a_{i})$ (e.g., the energy consumed by navigating to a next room) and can fail; we allow for stochastic transitions $p(l_{i}'|l_{i},a_{i})$.
+\begin{example} The \<housesearch> environment can be represented by a graph, as illustrated in \fig\ref{fig:gsearch} for the case of two agents.
+At every time step each agent can stay in the current room or move to a next one.
+The location of an agent~$i$ at time step $t$ is denoted $l_{i}^{t}$ and that of the target is denoted $l_{tgt}^{t}$.
+In general, the target could move with probabilities $p(l_{tgt}^{'}|l_{tgt})$.
+The actions (movements) of each agent have a specific cost $c_{i}(l_{i},\aA i)$ (e.g., the energy consumed by navigating to a next room) and can fail; we allow for stochastic transitions $p(l_{i}'|l_{i},\aA i)$.
 Also, each robot might receive a penalty $c_{time}$ for every time step that the target is not found yet.
-When a robot is in (or near) the same node as the target, there is a probability of detecting the target $p(detect_{i}|l_{target},l_{i})$, which will be modeled by a boolean state variable `target found' $\argsT{f}{\ts}$, which both agents can observe (thus modeling a communication channel which the agents can only use to inform each other of detection).When the target is detected, the agents also receive a reward $r_{detect}$.
+When a robot is in (or near) the same node as the target, there is a probability of detecting the target $p(detect_{i}|l_{tgt},l_{i})$, which will be modeled by a Boolean state variable `target found' $\argsT{f}{\ts}$, which both agents can observe (thus modeling a communication channel which the agents can only use to inform each other of detection).
+When the target is detected, the agents also receive a reward $r_{detect}$.
 Given the prior distribution and model of target behavior, the goal is to optimize the sum (over time) of rewards, thus trading off movement cost and probability of detecting the target as soon as possible.
-We will focus on the situation where each agent has its individual rewards (so the POSG setting).
-In previous work, the house search problem was treated as a Dec-POMDP by defining the team reward as the sum of the individual rewards~\cite{Oliehoek11EUMAS}.\end{example}
+In this paper, we focus on the local perspective of a protagonist agent and therefore will assume that each agent has its individual rewards (so the POSG setting).\footnote{In previous work, the house search problem was treated as a Dec-POMDP by defining the team reward as the sum of the individual rewards~\citep{Oliehoek11EUMAS}.}\end{example}